fabiand/instanceTypes/README.md

 ### Characteristics

 Specific characteristics of this series are:
-- A vCPU-to-Memory ratio of 1:8, for much less noise per node
-- Hugepages are used in order to improve memory performance
+- *Hugepages* - Hugepages are used in order to improve memory performance
+- *vCPU-To-Memory Ratio 8* - A vCPU-to-Memory ratio of 1:8, for much
+  less noise per node

 ### Instance Types